Curriculum vitae (pdf)

 Dr. Baraniuk's research interests in signal processing and machine learning lie primarily in new theory and algorithms involving low-dimensional models.
 His research on theory of deep learning, compressive sensing, multiscale natural image modeling using wavelet-domain hidden Markov models, and time-frequency analysis has been funded by NSF, DARPA, ONR, AFOSR, AFRL, ARO, IARPA, DOE, NGA, EPA, NATO, the Texas Instruments Leadership University Program, and several companies.
 In particular, he has served as Project Director for the ARO MURI on "Opportunistic Sensing" from 2013-2018, the ONR MURI on "Foundations of Deep Learning" from 2020-2025, the DARPA/DOE "INCITE" project, and several DARPA projects, including "Analog to Information," "Analog to Information Receiver," and "Network Modeling and Simulation."
 He was a member of the DARPA Information Science and Technology (ISAT) Study Group from 2008-2011.
 More information on his signal processing and machine learning research.

 Dr. Baraniuk is one of the founders of the Open Education movement that promotes the use of free and open-source-licensed Open Educational Resources (OER).
 He is the Founder and Director of OpenStax (formerly Connexions), a non-profit educational and scholarly publishing project he founded in 1999 to bring textbooks and learning materials into the Internet Age.
-During the 2021-22 school year, OpenStax's free and open-source texts are in use by 6.5 million students and 16,000 faculty at 64% of all US colleges and universities.
-Since 2012, 25 million students have saved $1.7B.
+During the 2023-24 school year, OpenStax's free and open-source texts are in use by 7.5 million students and 16,000 faculty at 70% of all US colleges and universities.
+Since 2012, 25 million students have saved $2.9B.
 This work has been supported by a number of generous venture philanthropists, foundations, Rice University, and the National Science Foundation.
 Dr. Baraniuk opened for Peter Gabriel at TED 2006; his talk has been viewed over 1 million times to date.
+Since 2024, Dr. Baraniuk is the project director of SafeInsights, NSF's national infrastructure for learning and education research.

 Baraniuk's current education research focuses on new machine learning systems for personalized learning, question synthesis and answering, and knowledge representation.